Mad at the World: Post-breakup

 In 1998, KMG Records released World History, a collection of songs from the first six albums, but not The Dreamland Café.
 It "downplayed the heavy guitars" and "brought to the forefront the picturesque vocal flair of Roger Rose."
 In the liner notes it states: "The unifying thread is the Rose brothers' great writing, vocals, arrangements and spiritual challenges to take control of your life by following God's plan."
 Writing for Phantom Tollbooth, Sam Hagadorn listed it as one of his ten best albums of 1998.

 KMG also reissued Seasons of Love and Mad at the World as a single disc in 1998.
 In 1999, the same company reissued Flowers in the Rain and Boomerang as a single disc.

-Roger Rose became a worship leader, singing and writing songs for his church.
+Rose became a worship leader, singing and writing songs for his church.
 He and his wife Julia also adopted two girls.

 Randy Rose has concentrated on solo work.
 It is unlikely for there to be a reunion, although Roger has expressed that it "might be fun."

-Neither the band collectively nor Roger Rose himself owns the catalogue of the band's music.
+Neither the band collectively nor Rose himself owns the catalogue of the band's music.
 This makes it unlikely for there to be any more re-issues, even on iTunes.